 Games are on Saturdays.
-There are typically ten games per season for every program except K-2.
+There are typically ten games per season.

 Coaches will use TeamSnap to communicate with parents during the season about the detailed schedule for practices and games.

 Players must have their own gear: lacrosse stick, helmet, shoulder pads, elbow pads, gloves, mouth guard, and athletic protector cup.
 The club may have gear to loan.
+For K-2, only a stick is needed.
 See our Equipment Guide for details about equipment.

 Regular Season Fees